Op Art Movement

 “Plus Reversed” by Richard Anuskiewicz: A Symphony of Positive and Negative Space

 Richard Anuskiewicz’s “Plus Reversed” is a masterclass in the interplay of positive and negative space.
 Crafted with precision, the painting features a series of vibrant, interlocking plus signs that create a mesmerising sense of depth.
-Anuskiewicz’s exploration of optical effects transforms the canvas into a dynamic field of visual play.
+Anuskiewicz’s understanding and use of negative space still remains unmatched.

 “Exhibition of Galerie Mitterrand” by Peter Kogler: Immersive Environments in Op Art